 The Allied Healthcare Association of South Africa (AHASA) has, since its inception in 1994, worked towards improving and regulating the nursing and healthcare Temporary Employment Services (TES) in South Africa.

-AHASA Member agencies have extensive knowledge in working with various healthcare institutions to recruit and manage their workforce.
+HASA Member agencies have extensive knowledge in working with various healthcare institutions to recruit and manage their workforce.
 Our members are some of the largest TES providers in South Africa and have in-depth experience and knowledge of the industry, bringing together competent, professional and cost-effective workforce solutions.

 How do you know whom to choose?